gerbera/gerbera/doc/scripting.rst

 Main Parsing
 ^^^^^^^^^^^^

-The actual parsing is done in the main part of the script.
+The actual parsing is done in the function ``importPlaylist`` in ``playlist.js``.
 First, the type of the playlist is determined (based on the playlist mimetype), then the correct parser is chosen.

-The parsing itself is a loop, where each call to readln() returns exactly one line of text from the playlist.
+The parsing itself is done in the respective function for the playlist type like ``readM3uPlaylist``.
+Typically there is a loop, where each call to readln() returns exactly one line of text from the playlist.
 There is no possibility to go back, each readln() invocation will retrieve the next line until end of file is reached.

 To keep things easy we will only list the m3u parsing here.
 Again, if you are not familiar with regular expressions, now is